Forward edge spectrum deployment with tactical vehicle, communications shelter, antennas, rugged compute, and RF links

 • Channel detection and anomaly surfacing

-• Operator view of what changed or matters
+• Operator view of what changed and what matters

 Mission fitUse when teams need useful signal understanding before moving data.